AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/plan-project.md

 # Plan a project overview

-A project is a large work item in `Adobe Workfront`.
+A project is a large work item in Adobe Workfront.
 You can break down a project into tasks which are smaller work items.
 Tasks can be assigned to users or teams who can be responsible for their completion.
 When all users complete their tasks, the project also becomes complete.&nbsp;

 In addition to planning your tasks in a project, a lot of other details go into planning projects.
 From determining the economic impacts to considering resource availability, there are many elements of projects that need attention.&nbsp;